Community Resources

 PET LOSS SUPPORT

-Our monthly, in-person support group provides a safe place for connecting grieving pet owners with experienced facilitators and other resources.
+Our monthly, in-person support group provides a safe place for connecting grieving pet guardians with experienced facilitators and other resources.
 Whether you are currently suffering loss or are anticipating loss, we encourage you to join us.
 Volunteer counselors offer support and resources to help those who have been touched by:

 • The loss of a pet